sunengine/SunEngine/README.md

 ```
 Commands:
     server                      host server api with kestrel
-    config:<path>               path to config directory, if none 'Config' is default
+    config:<path>               path to config directory, if none 'Config' is default, can be used with out '.Config' end
     migrate                     make initial database table structure and migrations in existing database
     init                        initialize users, roles and categories tables from config directory
     check-db-con                check is data base connection is working